burke-software/django-simple-import/README.md

 ![Alt text](https://raw.github.com/burke-software/django-simple-import/master/docs/match_columns.png)
 ![Alt text](https://raw.github.com/burke-software/django-simple-import/master/docs/do_import.png)

-# News
+# Changelog

+## 2.0

+2.0 adds support for Django 1.9 and 1.10.
+Support for 1.8 and under is dropped.
+Support for Python 2 is dropped.
+Use 1.x for older environments.

-1.17 is released.
+## 1.17

 The most apparent changes are 1.7 compatibility and migration to Django's atomic transactions.
 Please report any issues.
 I test against mysql innodb, postgres, and sqlite.

 ## Features